 What is the difference between a condotel and a condo?

 There are a few main differences that are important to note when it comes to condotels and condos.
 When you think of condotels, image hotel units that are being sold to individual buyers but continue to operate with many of the same features as a hotel.
-For example, condotels offer many of amenities that people know and love about traditional hotels such as on-site restaurants, lounges, front desk check-in and gift shops.
+For example, condotels offer many amenities that people know and love about traditional hotels such as on-site restaurants, lounges, front desk check-in, and gift shops.
 Additionally, the condotel units are usually sold furnished, so that takes some pressure off the buyer to have to purchase additional furniture.
 The owner is able to use the condotel whenever they wish, and the unit can also be rented out nightly or for extended stays during vacant times through a rental program.
 A large benefit of condotels is that, in many cases, they are rented, maintained and cleaned by the hotel management, or you can opt for an off-site management company to take care of this for you.
 Either way, you can expect the unit to be tended to in your absence.

 On the flip side, in a traditional condo, the owners are responsible for everything listed above including in home security, maintenance, and housekeeping, and the units are typically sold unfurnished.
-If you are a long distance owner of the condo, you can imagine how this reality can present some difficulties, especially if you are looking to rent the unit out when you are not using it.
+If you are a long-distance owner of the condo, you can imagine how this reality can present some difficulties, especially if you are looking to rent the unit out when you are not using it.
 You can hire a company to clean the unit after each rental stay, so there are definitely ways to make everything work and be profitable.
-It is also important to note that rental options in a condo usually require more than one nights stay, and the on-site amenities, such as the gym and pool, tend to be limited.
+It is also important to note that rental options in a condo usually require more than one night’s stay, and the on-site amenities, such as the gym and pool, tend to be limited.

 What are the benefits of buying a condo versus a detached home?

 There are many benefits to owning a condo, as well as a detached home, depending on what you are looking for.
-One of the main benefits that many people enjoy in condo living are the amenities.
-Many condo buildings have resort style amenities including spa-like fitness centers and pools, and these features may be too costly if you have to incorporate them into your own home.
+One of the main benefits that many people enjoy in condo living is the amenities.
+Many condo buildings have resort-style amenities including spa-like fitness centers and pools, and these features may be too costly if you have to incorporate them into your own home.
 Additionally, condos are more convenient and tend to be more low-maintenance which is great if you live a busier lifestyle.
 Much of the maintenance of the building is covered in association fees, so the only thing to really worry about is the interior of your specific unit.

 One of the main reasons that people look to purchase a condo versus a detached home, simply put, is the price.
 Condos tend to be much less inexpensive which is great if you are a first time home buyer or are looking to purchase a second home or investment property.
 The barrier to entry when purchasing a condo is lower, and therefore more attainable for a lot of people.
 And since there has been a large influx of retirees to Myrtle Beach, and many are on a strict set income each month, having the lower bills of a condo is much more appealing.